jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

   The concept of Administrative Groups allows the admins to only give employees the permissions that are necessary.
 It minimizes the number of people that you are required to trust.
   * Correctness
   The Correctness property ensures that users are not able to access files that they are not supposed to see, such as payroll information.
-  * File Integrity
+  * File Consistency
-  File Integrity helps to make sure that users at different locations are working on the same version of the file.
+  File Consistency helps to make sure that users at different locations are working on the same version of the file.
 Data will be kept in sync so that all employees have access to the most recent version.
   * File Metadata
   Storing metadata on files will show important information such as the last person to modify a file.
 This is useful for employees who want to contact that person to ask a question.
   * File Accountability
   This property provides a history to files.
 A files history is important to have in case any changes need to be reversed.
+  * Authentication
+  Verifying the identity of users is done to make sure that only the employees of the company have access and they only have access to the files that they should.
-  - 6, 7, 8, 10, 11, 13, 14, 16, 17??, 18
+  - 7, 8, 10, 11, 13, 14, 16, 17??, 18

 ### Galactic File-hosting service
   - Multiple locations per planet